In this guide, you will learn how to install Apache Cassandra Node on CentOS 8 and configure initial security configuration.

 Apache Software Foundation provides official yum repositories for each version of Cassandra software.

-We are adding the Apache Cassandra yum repository as mentioned at Cassandra download page.
+You are required to add the yum repository as mentioned at Cassandra download page.

 Add following directives in this file.